-Michael Bomford is a research scientist and extension specialist at Kentucky State University, and an adjunct faculty member in the University of Kentucky Department of Horticulture.
+Michael Bomford is a faculty member in the Sustainable Agriculture & Food Systems program at Kwantlen Polytechnic University.
 His work focuses on organic and sustainable agriculture systems suitable for adoption by small farms operating with limited resources.
 His projects examine practical ways to reduce food system energy use and meet farm energy needs using renewable resources produced on-farm.
 Michael has a Master of Pest Management from Simon Fraser University, and a PhD in Plant and Soil Sciences from West Virginia University, where he conducted research on one of the nation’s first land grant university farms operated entirely according to national organic standards.

 Articles / Blogs